 Source: Front Range Equine Rescue

-- During their lives, horses who end up at slaughter have been given a constant regimen of drugs and other substances which are either illegal for food animals, or are potentially dangerous to people who eat them.
+- During their lives, horses who end up at slaughter are given a constant regimen of drugs and other substances which are either illegal for food animals, or are potentially dangerous to people who eat them.

 - Horse slaughter trade a dubious bet – HSUS boss (horsetalk.co.nz)